max-har/NRLD/README.md

 	Dam Safety Monitoring Directorate
 	4th Floor (S), Sewa R. K. Puram New Delhi – 110066

 _I do not own the data used in this repository.
-If you are the owner of the data and want this repository to be removed, please contact me via email (info@max-har.de)._
+If you are the owner of the data and want this repository to be removed, please contact me via email (mail@max-har.de)._

 __Method__
 [Python 3.8]